CrimeWave

-CrimeWave is a vehicular combat video game, developed and published by Eidos Interactive, released as a Sega Saturn exclusive in 1996-1997.
+CrimeWave is a 1996 vehicular combat video game developed and published by Eidos Interactive for the Sega Saturn.

 Gameplay

 The player's task is to patrol the city and chase down violent vehicle-bound criminals, destroying the offenders with various weaponry within a given time limit.
 Each criminal killed earns the player bounty money (called "Meks"), but money is subtracted for every civilian vehicle the player destroys in the process.
 Additional weapons and ammunition can be collected as powerups scattered throughout the map or salvaged from destroyed enemies.
 Other cops sometimes show up; they treat the player as competition and attack them as well as the criminals.
 After set amounts of Meks have been earned, additional regions of the city open up.
 If the player fails to kill enough criminals within the time limit, their vehicle self-destructs, resulting in a game over.

 The game takes an isometric overhead view with the cars being pre-rendered sprites, but the buildings and scenery are rendered in 3D.